 In cooperation with various academic units, Student Development enables students to receive academic credit for participating in student activities and organizations.
-Students may participate in leadership development courses for fraternity and sorority members, community service-learning programs for MOVE volunteers, leadership development seminars for orientation Student Life Advisers, and undergraduate and graduate internships in such areas as student development, early childhood education, and media and publications.
+Students may participate in leadership development courses for fraternity and sorority members, community service-learning programs for the Saluki Volunteer Corps, leadership development seminars for Student Life Advisers, and undergraduate and graduate internships in such areas as student development, early childhood education, and media and publications.